Child Abuse: Resources for reporting child abuse and information.

-Child & Adult Care Food Program (CACFP): Provides nutritious meals and snacks served to eligible children in child care centers, family day care homes, and outside-school-hours centers
+Child & Adult Care Food Program (CACFP): Provides nutritious meals and snacks served to eligible children in child care centers, family child care homes, and outside-school-hours centers.

 Early Childhood Professional Records System (ECPRS): Professionals in early childhood can use the Professional Records System to document and store their professional information such as employment history, education levels, and training documentation.

 Early Childhood Training Center (ECTC): Provides support and training to staff working with young children and their families, and serves as a resource to parents and families.